Texas child dies after being left in hot car - NewsBreak

 HARRIS COUNTY, Texas (ValleyCentral) — A 5-year-old child died after being left in a hot vehicle on Monday.

-According to the post, a mother, an 8-year-old child and 5-year-old child were in the vehicle, with the 5-year-old being strapped in a child safety seat.
+According to the post, a mother, an 8-year-old child, and a 5-year-old child were in the vehicle, with the 5-year-old being strapped in a child safety seat.

 Between two and three hours later, the mother realized the 5-year-old child was “nowhere to be found.”
 She then ran outside where she found her son in the safety seat.